roberrrt-s/legacy-verified-extension/README.md

 ## Install

-Currently, installation requires you to download this repository, run npm pack and upload it.
+Currently, installation requires you to download this repository, run `npm run repack` and upload it.

 ## Contribution